Approximate weak amenability of Banach algebras: APPROXIMATE -WEAK AMENABILITY

-\textbf{Remark 3.3.} From part (ii) of the preceding proposition we conclude that if $\A$ approximately weakly amenable then so is $\A^{\#}$; But we do not know whether its converse is true in general.
-Although in the case that $\A$ has a bounded approximate identity the converse is true.
-For approximate cyclic amenability the situation is more smooth as we see in the next proposition.
+\textbf{Remark 3.4.} From part (ii) of the preceding proposition we conclude that if $\A$ approximately weakly amenable then so is $\A^{\#}$; But we do not know whether its converse is true in general.
+However in the case that $\A$ has a bounded approximate identity the converse is true as we saw in part (iv) of the preceding proposition.
+For approximate cyclic amenability the situation is different as we see in the Proposition 4.1.